tue-mps-edu/asd-engd-project-2019-thermal-object-detection/tensorflow_training/analysis/README.md

 ### 1.)**Total Loss**

-The figure below illustrates the total loss (difference in the predicted value and the actual value) what the network train's for based on number of training steps.
+The figure 1 illustrates the total loss (difference in the predicted value and the actual value) of the neural network during the training per each hyperparameter.
 Depending on the obtained results, one can conclude that the training loss decreases as we increase the number of training steps.
 By changing different hyper-parameters (indicated by different colours in the graph) we can see the difference in the pattern of training losses.

+*Figure 1: Total loss of the trained neural network per different hyperparameter*

 ![loss](doc_images/Total_Loss.jpeg)